A BEGINNER'S GUIDE TO IMPLEMENTING A DECON PROCEDURE

 7. Use a scrub brush to knock loose any remaining residue and repeat #6, if needed.

-8. Label and use a 3 mil thick, airtight Decon Bag to isolate all soiled PPE.
+8. Label and use an at least 3 mil thick, airtight Decon Bag to isolate all soiled PPE.

 9. Carefully remove SCBA and hood with gloved hands and pack into Decon Bag